Menu

 Noto Peninsula and Yokohama

-Ritsuto Yoshida, Senior Researcher, Museum of Yokohama Urban History
+Ritsuto Yoshida, Chief Researcher, Museum of Yokohama Urban History

-On the first day of 2024 (6), a magnitude 7.6 earthquake with the epicenter at the tip of Noto Peninsula occurred, and the Hokuriku region was hit by a major shaking with a seismic intensity of 7 recorded in Shika Town and Wajima City. .
-Many people still live in affected areas still have inconvenienced lives, such as tsunami, landslides and large-scale fires, and it takes time to restore roads and water supply.
+On the New Year's Day of 2024 (Reiwa 6), a magnitude 7.6 earthquake with the epicenter at the tip of the Noto Peninsula occurred, and the Hokuriku region was hit by a large shaking, with seismic intensity 7 recorded in Shika Town and Wajima City. .
+Many people are still living in a difficult life in affected areas, such as tsunami, landslides and large-scale fires, and it takes time to restore roads and waterworks.

-Photographed on December 4, 2022, Osoji Temple Soin Temple, Monzen-cho, Wajima City
+Shooted on December 4, 2022, Omotoyama Sojiin and Daisodo in Monzen-cho, Wajima City

-The Noto Peninsula is far from Yokohama, but it has a deep connection.
-For example, Sojijiji of the Soto sect in Tsurumi Ward originated in Monzenmachi, Wajima City.
-In addition, there were many roots of people who run a public bath in Yokohama city and supported them were on the Noto Peninsula.
-Shrines in Kashima-gun, Hakui-gun, and Nanao City in Ishikawa Prefecture have the letters "Yokohama" engraved on torii, komainu, and lanterns.
-Successful sento managers in Yokohama actively donated money as a return to their hometown, and the people who saw it moved to Yokohama.
+The Noto Peninsula from Yokohama is far away, but it has a deep connection.
+For example, Sojijiji Temple of the Soto sect in Tsurumi Ward originated in Monzenmachi, Wajima City.
+In addition, many of the roots of the people who run and support public baths in Yokohama City were located on the Noto Peninsula.
+At shrines in Kashima-gun, Hakui-gun, and Nanao-shi in Ishikawa Prefecture, the letters "Yokohama" are engraved on torii, komainu, and lanterns.
+The successful public bath manager in Yokohama actively donated money as a return to his hometown, and there was a flow in which people who saw it moved to Yokohama more.
 The public health of Yokohama citizens was supported by people from Noto Peninsula.

-Since the opening of the port in 1859 (Ansei 6), Yokohama has built a community by accepting immigrants from various regions, both domestically and internationally.
-Yokohama is connected to various regions through migrants to cities, like Noto Peninsula.
+Since the opening of the port in 1859 (Ansei 6), the land of Yokohama has built a community by accepting immigrants from various regions, both in Japan and overseas.
+Through migrants to cities, like the Noto Peninsula, Yokohama is connected to various regions.

-Here, focusing on the contents of the exhibition "Sento and Yokohama" held at the Yokohama Museum of History in Yokohama Archives of History in 2018, we will introduce the connection between Noto Peninsula and Yokohama along with photos of various places in Yokohama and Noto Peninsula.
+Here, we introduce the connection between Noto Peninsula and Yokohama, along with photographs of the city of Yokohama and the Noto Peninsula, focusing on the contents of the special exhibition "Sento and Yokohama" held at the Yokohama Museum of History in Yokohama Archives of History in 2018.

 Employees of Nakanoyu

-Employees of Nakanoyu, Fujidana, Nishi Ward September 28, 1958 Photographed by Yokohama Archives of History Motochika Hirose
+Employees of Nakanoyu, Nishi Ward Fujidana, September 28, 1958, taken by the parent of Hirose, Yokohama Archives of History

-Bathroom of Nakanoyu in housing complex Fujidana, Nishi Ward Prefecture.
+The bathroom of Nakanoyu in Fujidana housing complex, Nishi Ward.
 A photograph of a female employee before the start of business.
-With the light of the soft day, the smile is impressive.
-The owner of "Nakanoyu" is from the Noto Peninsula, and its employees came from Noto Peninsula.
-The work of female employees ranged from customer service to baby-care and cleaning.
+The smile is impressive with the light of the soft day.
+The owner of Nakanoyu is from the Noto Peninsula, and employees came from the Noto Peninsula.
+The work of female employees ranged from customer service to baby care and cleaning.
 You can see karan (water tap) in front of the women, and paint pictures and advertisements on the back wall.
-You can see the state and facilities of the bathroom in the 1930s.
+You can see the bathrooms and facilities in the 1930s.

 Nakanoyu, which is adjacent to the prefectural Fujidana housing complex and the park, was a place for residents to relax.
-Although the number of public baths in Yokohama was drastically reduced due to the war damage of World War II, the number increased during the rapid economic growth, and stabilized at around 340 houses in the 1930s and 1940s.
-This photo was taken during the heyday of the war.
-Photographer Haruchika Hirose (born from Kofu City, Yamanashi Prefecture) is a resident of housing complex, Fujidana Prefecture, where he interacted with the people of Nakanoyu on a daily basis.
+Although the number of public baths in Yokohama dropped sharply due to the war in World War II, the number of public baths in Yokohama increased due to high economic growth, and in the 1940s and 1940s, it stabilized at around 340s.
+This photo was taken during such a heyday after the war.
+Hiroshi Hirose, the photographer, from Kofu City, Yamanashi Prefecture, is a resident of the housing complex prefectural Fujidana, who regularly interacted with people from Nakanoyu.

-A bust in the precincts of Renjoji Temple in Nakajima, Nakajima-cho, Nanao City, Ishikawa Prefecture.
-It was erected on May 20, 1972 by "Nakajimacho Ejiri Fukumatsu Honoring Society".
-Born in Nakajima on January 1, 1899 (Meiji 32), Fukumatsu moved to Tokyo in 1913 (Daisho 2) and became independent as a manager in 1923 (Daisho 12).
-Later, he ran several public baths, centered on Asahiyu, a group of alma mater, community hall, and donated large amounts to shrines and temples.
+This bust is located on the grounds of Renjoji Temple in Nakajima, Nanao City, Ishikawa Prefecture.
+It was erected on May 20, 1972 by the "Nakajimacho Ejiri Fukumatsu Honoring Society".
+Fukumatsu, born in Nakajima on January 1, 1899 (Meiji 32), moved to Tokyo in 1913 (Daisho 2) and trained at a public bath, and became independent as a manager in 1923 (Daisho 12).
+After that, he managed several public baths, mainly in Asahiyu, Tsurucommunity hall, and donated large amounts to shrines and temples.

 "Asahiyu" run by Ejiri Fukumatsu

-People from the Noto Peninsula expanded their business to other industries based on public baths.
-Fukumatsu also sold bath salts and also managed the transportation business.
-After the war, Fukumatsu became a leading figure in the industry, including serving as the first president of the Kanagawa Prefectural Public Bath Environmental Hygiene Association.
-Many young people came from their hometowns in fond of Fukumatsu, but with the end of high economic growth, the flow stopped.
-Due to the mechanization of facilities, public baths were mainly managed by family management.
+People from Noto Peninsula have expanded their business to other industries based on public baths.
+Fukumatsu also sold bath salts and also managed the transportation industry.
+After the war, Fukumatsu became a leading figure in the industry, including serving as the first president of the Kanagawa Prefectural Public Bath Environmental Sanitation Association.
+Many young people came from their hometown to admire Fukumatsu, but the trend has ceased with the end of high economic growth.
+Due to the mechanization of equipment, public baths were mainly family management.

-Photographs of Hito Maro Shrine and Mishima Shrine Photographed on November 14, 2017
+Stone pillars of Hito Maro and Mishima Shrine Photographed on November 14, 2017

-Hitomarosha and Mishima Shrine located in Searashi, Nakashima-cho, Ishikawa Prefecture.
-The company's stone pillars were erected on March 11, 1942 (Showa 17) by Otoyoshi Takenaka, who ran "Fuji Takeyu" in Tennoucho, Hodogaya-ku, and engraved with the letters "Yokohama" .
-Along with Takenaka's success, you can see his thoughts on his hometown.
-In addition, Ishidorii was donated in August 1987 by Seiichiro Maruyama, who ran "Konpuyu" in Ginza, Tokyo.
-Unfortunately, both the stone pillars and Ishidorii were destroyed by the recent Noto Peninsula earthquake.
+Hitomarosha and Mishima Shrine are located in Searashi, Nakajima-cho, Nanao-shi, Ishikawa Prefecture.
+The company's stone pillar was erected on March 11, 1942 (Showa 17) by Otoyoshi Takenaka, who ran "Fuji Takeyu" in Tennoucho, Hodogaya-ku, and the word "Yokohama" is engraved.
+I have.
+With Takenaka's success, you can see his thoughts on his hometown.
+Ishidorii was donated in August 1987 (Showa 62) by Seiichiro Maruyama, who ran "Konparuyu" in Ginza, Tokyo.
+Unfortunately, both the stone pillars and Ishidorii were broken by the Noto Peninsula Earthquake.

-Photographed by Ishidorii of Hisashi Shrine on November 15, 2017
+Ishidorii of Hisashi Hiko Shrine Photo taken on November 15, 2017

-Kutehiko Shrine is located in Hisae, Nakanoto-cho, Kashima-gun, Ishikawa Prefecture.
-Ishidorii was established in September 1922 (Daisho 11) by the Tokyo Yokohama Rakushinkai, a group of people from Hisae.
-Tomio Tomiyama (Koshi-no-Yu" Fujimi-cho, Naka-ku), who served as chairman of the Kanagawa Bathhouse Association and the Yokohama Bathhouse Association Federation in the first half of the Showa War, and Kuyoshi Kado (Naka-cho, Naka-ku), Utaro Nakamura ("Risseikan" in Isesaki-cho, Naka-ku), and Utaro Ishida (Name Hazawa-Yu, Nishitobe-cho, Naka-ku).
+Kutehiko Shrine is located in Kue, Nakanoto-cho, Kashima-gun, Ishikawa Prefecture.
+Ishidorii was established in September 1922 (Daisho 11) by the Tokyo Yokohama Rakushinkai, organized by people from Hisae.
+Tomio Tomiyama (Fujimi-cho, Naka-ku, `` Koshinoyu ''), who served as chairman of the Kanagawa Bath Association and the Yokohama Bathhouse Association in the early Showa War as a public bath manager in Yokohama, and Kuyoshi Kado (Naka-ku Makita-cho "Eikuyu"), Utaro Nakamura (Isesagi-cho, Naka-ku) and Utaro Ishida (Nishibe-cho, Naka-ku) (Nishizawa, Naka-ku) can be confirmed).

-Ishidorii of Noto Hiji Shrine Photographed on September 11, 2019
+Ishidorii of Notohi Shrine Photo taken on September 11, 2019

-Noto Hime Shrine is located in Notobeshimo, Naka-Noto-cho, Kashima-gun, Ishikawa Prefecture.
-Ishidorii was donated by Keitaro Nagase, a glassware wholesaler, in 1923.
-The industry magazine "Basyu Review" published in January 1935 (Showa 10), describes Keitaro as a "big wealthy asset."
-Keitaro is Tomio Tomiyama's brother-in-law and handles glassware used by public baths in Yokohama, such as mirrors, cups and glass appliances.
-People from Noto Peninsula also took root in industries related to public baths.
+Notohime Shrine is located in Noto subordinate, Nakanoto-cho, Kashima-gun, Ishikawa Prefecture.
+Ishidorii was donated in 1923 (Daisho 12) by Keitaro Nagase, a glass wholesaler.
+The industry magazine "Bath Bath Review" published in January 1935 (Showa 10) describes Keitaro as "a huge number of wealthy people."
+Keitaro is the brother-in-law of Tomio Tomiyama, and handles glassware used by public baths in Yokohama, such as mirrors, cups and glassware.
+People from the Noto Peninsula also took root in public baths and related industries.

-The name of the donor engraved on the pillar, September 11, 2019
+Name of donor engraved on pillar September 11, 2019

-On Ishidorii of Noto Hime Shrine, it is engraved with "Keitaro Nagase, 1-51, Fukutomi-cho, Yokohama-shi".
-In the public bath industry in Yokohama, a network of people from Noto Peninsula was spreading.
-For example, in Fukudomimachi, there is "Fukutomiyu" owned by Goro Tamata (now from Sone, Nakanoto-cho, Kashima-gun), who served as chairman of the Yokohama Bathhouse Association Federation, and its management is Tomio Tomiyama.
-He was assigned to Hikoharu Matsuda (born in Kue), the husband of his niece.
-Keitaro also supported the activities of Hikoji, a distant relative, Hikoji.
+The Ishidorii of Notohime Shrine is engraved with "Keitaro Nagase, 1-51, Fukutomi-cho, Yokohama-shi".
+In the public bath industry in Yokohama, there was a network of people from Noto Peninsula.
+For example, in the same Fukudomimachi, there is "Fukutomiyu" owned by Goro Tamata (currently from Sone, Nakanoto-cho, Kashima-gun), who served as chairman of the Federation of Yokohama Bathing Association, and its management is Tomio Tomiyama's niece Hikoharu Matsuda (born Hisae), the husband of his niece.
+Keitaro also supported the activities of Hikoji, a distant relative.

-As you can see, you will be impressed by the depth of local love that thinks of Noto Peninsula, the hometown where the successful public bath manager in Yokohama was born and raised.
-Young people who came to Yokohama from Noto's mountain villages and fishing villages in Noto have left their homes as new managers after training at their relatives and comrades.
-In Yokohama, there were many public bath owners from Niigata and Toyama prefectures, and they built a network of local people like Noto.
-I think about the history of such urban immigrants and the connection between Noto and Yokohama, and I would like to support and support the reconstruction of Noto from Yokohama.
+As you can see, you can be impressed by the depth of local love for the Noto Peninsula, the hometown where the successful public bath manager in Yokohama was born and raised.
+Young people who came out of Noto's mountain villages and fishing villages to Yokohama began to nest as new managers after training at relatives and fellow citizens' public baths.
+In addition, there were many public bath owners from Niigata and Toyama prefectures in Yokohama, and they built a network of fellow travelers just like Noto.
+I would like to reflect on the history of such urban immigrants and the connection between Noto and Yokohama, and support and support the reconstruction of Noto from Yokohama.

 Notice

-Along with Museum of Yokohama Urban History, which is closed for renovation, will reopen on Saturday, July 20, 2024, a panel exhibition "Noto Peninsula and Yokohama-Interaction between People Connected Public Baths" will be held.
+In conjunction with the reopening of Museum of Yokohama Urban History on Saturday, July 20, 2024, a panel exhibition "Noto Peninsula and Yokohama: Exchange between People Connected by Public Baths" will be held.
 The exhibition period is from Saturday, July 20, 2024 to Sunday, September 29.
-We look forward to your continued support.
+We look forward to your visit.

 Reader's present "Sento and Yokohama"

 The application has been closed and prizes have been sent to the winners on Monday, June 3rd.
-Thank you very much for your participation.
+Thank you very much for your application.

-Thank you for always seeing "Public information Yokohama" and "Yokohama Aya Discovery".
-From among those who gave us their impressions, we present the catalog "Sento and Yokohama" of the special exhibition "Sento and Yokohama-People over" Yu "-" held in Yokohama Archives of History in 2018.
-If you wish, please refer to the following 6 items. ※Please apply by postcard (to the Public Relations Division, Policy Management Bureau, Yokohama City Hall, 6-50-10, Honmachi, Naka-ku, Yokohama, 231-0005, Japan) or email (ss-saihakken@city.yokohama.jp).
-The deadline must arrive by Friday, May 31, 2024.
+Thank you for always seeing "Public Information Yokohama" and "Yokohama Aya Discovery".
+Three people will present the catalog "Sento and Yokohama" of the special exhibition "Sento and Yokohama - People Surrounding Yu" held in Yokohama Archives of History in 2018.
+If you wish, please refer to the following six items. ※Please specify and apply by postcard (to Yokohama City Hall Policy and Management Bureau, 6-50-10 Honcho, Naka-ku, Yokohama 231-0005) or e-mail (sss-saihakken@city.yokohama.jp).
+The deadline must arrive on Friday, May 31, 2024.

-Winners' announcements will be returned upon shipment of the prize.
-In addition, the personal information provided will not be used for any purpose other than sending out prizes.
+The winner's announcement will be returned by sending the prize.
+In addition, the personal information you receive will not be used for any purpose other than sending prizes.

-Public Relations Section, City Promotion Office, Policy Management Bureau
+Public Relations Section, City Promotion Promotion Office, Policy Management Bureau

 Fax: 045-661-2351